goatattack/goatattack/README.md

 In the `windows\GoatAttack` folder, you will find the project solution file.
 Open it and build the entire solution.
 You will need all SDL-dlls and the `data` folder.
 Take these files from the released zip file.

 ## Visit the forum
-If you have any question, visit the [Goat Attack forum](http://forum.goatattack.net).
+If you have any questions, visit the [Goat Attack forum](http://forum.goatattack.net).